peterstockwell/DMAP2/README.md

 DMAP operates as a series of steps:
 ```
 a.
-Genome preparation for bismark mapping
+Genome preparation for bismark and bsmapz mapping

 b.
 Adaptor trimming of bisulphite sequence reads for each sample